 We asked our consultant Donald what he thought of the dining experience on CMV’s Magellan and here’s what he had to say:“We ate in main restaurant I found it to be very smart.
 It has a good lay out with a good choice on the menu – you would think you were on one off the bigger ships with the choice available!”
 You can read more from Donald here.

-The currency on-board Azores, Magellan and Marco Polo is £ sterling, whilst on Astor it is Australian dollars.
+The currency on-board Magellan and Marco Polo is sterling, whilst on Astor it is Australian dollars.

-If you can’t bear to be disconnected from home then don’t worry, as ships have WiFi and rooms have a phone and satellite TV.
+If you can’t bear to be disconnected from home then don’t worry, all ships have available WiFi and cabins feature a satellite TV and phone.

-Rooms also come equipped with dedicated steward service, music channels and console, safe, hair dryer and air con.
+Other handy and excited features your cabin will greet you with is dedicated steward service, music channels and console, safe, hair dryer and air con.

 If you upgrade to a deluxe cabin you will also receive bathrobes, slippers, a fresh fruit bowl, wine and mineral water, an atlas, umbrella and complimentary CMV tote bag.